cran/lucr/README.md

 ## Installation

-To get the CRAN version:
+To get the release version:

 ```r
 install.packages("lucr")
 ```

-To get the development version:
+For the development version:
 ```r
 devtools::install_github("ironholds/lucr")
 ```